nomadinjax/esapi4cf/README.md

 GETTING STARTED
 -
-Adding ESAPI4CF to your CF application is very simple and can be accomplished with just a few lines of code.<br>
+Adding ESAPI4CF to your CF application is very simple and even more so now in v2 and can be accomplished with just a few lines of code.<br>

+To get started, generate a new random master key and master salt using <localhost>/esapi4cf/utilities/secretKeyGenerator.cfm.

-Let's start with adding one line to your onApplicationStart() method...
+Now we will initialize ESAPI inside your onApplicationStart() method...
 ```
-application.ESAPI = new org.owasp.esapi.ESAPI("/WEB-INF/esapi-resources/");
+application.ESAPI = new org.owasp.esapi.ESAPI({
+	"Encryptor": {
+		"MasterKey": "my generated master key",
+		"MasterSalt": "my generated master salt"
+	}
+});
 ```
 Some features of ESAPI require access to the HTTP request and HTTP response, so register them with ESAPI in your onRequestStart() method...
 ```